President & CEO

 Michelle Holder is the president and CEO of the Washington Center for Equitable Growth.
-She is an associate professor at John Jay College, City University of New York.
+She joined Equitable Growth in September 2021.
+Holder also is an associate professor of economics at John Jay College, City University of New York, where she is currently on academic leave.
 Her research focuses on the Black community and women of color in the U.S. labor market.
-Named one of 19 Black economists to watch by Fortune magazine, Holder has authored two books, including African American Men and the Labor Market during the Great Recession in 2017 and most recently, Afro-Latinos in the U.S. Economy, published in May 2021.
+Named one of 19 Black economists to watch by Fortune magazine, Holder has authored two books, Afro-Latinos in the U.S. Economy, published in May 2021, and African American Men and the Labor Market during the Great Recession, published in 2017.

 Emblematic of her research focus is her March 2020 report, “The ‘Double Gap’ and the Bottom Line: African American Women’s Wage Gap and Corporate Profits.”
 Holder estimates this double gender and race wage gap costs Black women workers approximately $50 billion in involuntarily forfeited earnings—a large and recurring annual loss to the Black community.